Skip to Main Content

 Q: How will I know if a title I have suggested to the Library has been chosen for purchase?

 A: RCSI Library is very happy to accept suggestions for purchase.
-For more informartion please see the Recommend a Resource LibGuide.
-Unless you are the copyright holder of that article or it is licenced under one of the Creative Commons licences, you would be breaching copyright to publish it in Moodle, you should instead link to it.
+For more information please see the Recommend a Resource LibGuide.
+Unless you are the copyright holder of that article or it is licensed under one of the Creative Commons licences, you would be breaching copyright to publish it in Moodle.
+You should instead add the permalink from the library catalogue to Moodle.
 There is further copyright guidance on Moodle

 Q: Can I donate books to the library?